jsdelivrbot/cla-maven-plugin/README.md

 Execute a maven script.
 Associate server agent will execute the script.

+## What is Maven

+Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

+## Requirements

+This plugin requires Maven to be installed in the system where you wish to execute the command.

 ## Installing

 To install the plugin place the cla-maven-plugin folder inside `CLARIVE_BASE/plugins`